wavefrontHQ/docs/pages/doc/ingestion_policies.md

     - If the ingestion policy has a PPS limit with an alert, the dashboard also includes the **Alert** section that provides details about the associated alert.

     ![Usage summary per ingestion policy](images/IP_dashboard.png)

+In addition, the Wavefront Usage integration includes the [Wavefront Ingestion Policy Explorer Dashboard](wavefront_monitoring.html#wavefront-ingestion-policy-explorer-dashboard) provides a granular breakdown of the ingestion across your organization by ingestion policies, accounts, sources, and types.

 ## Example: Monitor Which Teams Are Responsible for How Much Ingested Data